Blog originally published on November 16, 2020.

 Nurses are known for cultivating relationships – both on shift and off.
 The profession is traditionally recognized for attracting kind individuals with a willingness to help.
 That’s why making strong connections with others is a natural skill for many Candian nurses.

-A top question our Career Consultants are asked by first-time travel nurses is: will I make friends while on assignment?
+A top question our Career Consultants are asked by first-time travel nurses is: will I make friends while on contract?
 Cultivating relationships isn’t something most of us worry about at home.
 However, many wonder what to expect when it comes to building bonds on a temporary contract.
 It definitely becomes a higher priority when you’ve travelled away from family and friends, and still want to feel connected.

 The great news is that travel nursing is a fantastic way to make lasting friendships.
 It’s an opportunity to meet lots of new people at work and in your host community.
-Some nurses even bring a colleague along on their assignment for the guaranteed company on day-off road trips.
+Some nurses even bring a colleague along on their contract for the guaranteed company on day-off road trips.
 Below we explore all the different ways that Travel Nursing can create lasting friendships.

 Nursing cross-Canada connections

 Select Medical Connections offers placements in ten Canadian jurisdictions, and many facilities we work with are used to having travel nurses.
 The result is typically a very welcoming experience.
 When healthcare facilities have positive placement experiences they recognize how valuable those relationships can be.
 That means they do everything they can to make their nurse guests feel comfortable in their facility.
 In turn, it’s important for travel nurses to return the favour and recognize their own guest status.
 Different teams work in a variety of ways and travel nursing offers the opportunity for nurses to observe and learn from others.
-They can also bring new value and insight to the assignment location.
+They can also bring new value and insight to the contract location.
 Like any relationship, it thrives with kindness and respect for each other.

 While every person and facility is unique, we hear touching stories of friendship from our travel nurses all the time.
 One of our nurses ended up a bridesmaid in her co-worker’s wedding party, and another met the man who is now her husband!
 It may take a bit of initiative to ask your co-workers to hang out, but if you can handle that first step, we’re confident you’ll be making friends in no time.